arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

 kafkastore.topic=_schemas
 debug=false
 ```
 - Replace the kafastore.connection.url variable with the Zookeeper string that you noted earlier.
+Also replace the debug variable to true .
+If set to true true, API requests that fail will include extra debugging information, including stack traces.
 The properties files now looks like this.

 ```
 listeners=http://0.0.0.0:8081
 kafkastore.connection.url=zk1-ag4kaf.q2hwzr1xkxjuvobkaagmjjkhta.gx.internal.cloudapp.net:2181,zk2-ag4kaf.q2hwzr1xkxjuvobkaagmjjkhta.gx.internal.cloudapp.net:2181
 kafkastore.topic=_schemas
-debug=false
+debug=true
 ```

 - Save and exit the properties file using ``` :wq``` command